JuanPastenCastillo/JSCode/readme.md

 # Javascript codes

-- In this repo you can see all the code i learn to do it different things with javascript
+- In this repo you can see all the things i've learned to do with javascript